-This week’s just desserts challenge (brought to you by the letter E for Evil Shenanigans) was petit fours.
+I’m bringing pumpkin petit fours to this week’s just desserts challenge.
+The challenge (brought to you by the letter E for Evil Shenanigans) was petit fours.
 Petit fours can be described as any bite sized sweet but most often they are cake and filling.
 They are usually beautiful to look at.
 At least if you do them right.

 To me, these are one of the most creative things you can make and I enjoy them a lot.
 Not only can you play with a variety of flavors but you have texture, shape, and color to manipulate, too.
 It’s like being Jackson Pollock with icing tubes.

 I felt really at a disadvantage here because I did not see the show last week, was gone all weekend, and then rushed to put them together last night.
 I wanted to do something autumn themed, something delicate that you might have with a tea but also substantial enough to be served at a wrestler’s retreat.
 Yeah.
 I like versatility.

 I wanted some flavor that would be perfect for a tea, Thanksgiving, Christmas, or anything autumn related.
 I think these cute autumn leaves are the perfect choice.
 The glaze that I used was a white chocolate (and bittersweet chocolate) ganache but you could use the traditional poured fondant or confectioner’s glaze if you like.
 If you are going to color the white chocolate ganache use paste food color and a toothpick after the chocolate has melted into the cream.
 It doesn’t take much.